rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 >
 > Make sure to include the necessary modules and variables in your role and inventory files to properly configure and manage the IPA servers.

-This output clearly comes from the augmented data, and altough it is not complete (it would be nice that an example inventory file was provided), it is correct, but still somewhat generic.
+This output clearly comes from the augmented data, and although it is not complete (it would be nice that an example inventory file was provided), it is correct, but still somewhat generic.

 ## Conclusions and Future Work